adamgulyas/adamgulyas/README.md

 B.A.
 Honors, Philosophy\
 **University of Guelph, Guelph, ON**

-## :money_with_wings: Extracurriculars
+## :heart: My Passion

 Apart from engineering and data science, I'm an investor and options trader.
-My endless curiosity and desire to fit together the pieces of economic systems are what fuel my work.
+My deep fascination of economic systems and the desire to fit the pieces together are the things that fuel my drive.

 ### :books: I'm currently reading